eslint/archive-website/docs/1.0.0/rules/prefer-spread.md

 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->
-# Suggest using of the spread operator instead of `.apply()`. (prefer-spread)
+# Suggest using the spread operator instead of `.apply()`. (prefer-spread)

-Up to now, we had been using `Function.prototype.apply()` callings for the variadic function.
+Before ES2015, one must use `Function.prototype.apply()` to call variadic functions.

 ```js
 var args = [1, 2, 3, 4];
 Math.max.apply(Math, args);
 ```

-Since ES2015, we can use the spread operator for the variadic function.
+In ES2015, one can use the spread operator to call variadic functions.

 ```js
 var args = [1, 2, 3, 4];